- Author Contributions to the Manuscript and CRediT Taxonomy

 By submitting a manuscript to POCUS Journal, authors confirm and warrant the following:

-1. Originality and Prior Publication
+- Originality and Prior Publication

-The submitted work is original, has not been previously published in whole or in part (except as a preprint or abstract, if disclosed), and is not under consideration elsewhere.
-Authors should avoid redundant or duplicate publication, as outlined by the International Committee of Medical Journal Editors (ICMJE) ICMJE Recommendations, 2023.
+The submitted work is original, has not been previously published in whole or in part (except as a preprint or abstract, if fully disclosed), and is not under consideration elsewhere.
+Authors must avoid redundant or duplicate publication, in accordance with the International Committee of Medical Journal Editors (ICMJE) ICMJE Recommendations, 2023. - Legal and Ethical Right to Submit

 Authors affirm that they are the sole creators of the work and have full legal authority to submit the manuscript for publication under the terms of the POCUS Journal Author Publication Agreement.
-If the work is subject to contractual or funding-related obligations that affect licensing or copyright, such conditions must be disclosed at submission ICMJE, 2023.
+Any contractual, institutional, or funding-related obligations that may affect licensing, copyright, or data ownership must be disclosed at the time of submission, as recommended by the ICMJE, 2023. - Accuracy and Integrity of Content

-All data, findings, and claims are accurate and based on valid methods and evidence.
-Authors are accountable for the integrity of the research and agree to resolve any questions regarding accuracy, even after publication.
-This commitment aligns with the responsibilities outlined by the Committee on Publication Ethics (COPE) COPE Core Practices, 2017.
+Authors warrant that all data, analyses, and conclusions are accurate and based on valid methods and evidence.
+Authors accept responsibility for the integrity of the work and agree to resolve any concerns related to accuracy or reliability, even after publication.
+This commitment aligns with the responsibilities outlined by the Committee on Publication Ethics (COPE) COPE Core Practices, 2017. - Compliance with Ethical Standards

-Failure to comply with these obligations may result in withdrawal of the manuscript, retraction of the article, or other editorial actions in line with POCUS Journal’s publication ethics policy.
+Failure to comply with these obligations may result in withdrawal of the manuscript, retraction of the published article, or other editorial actions in line with POCUS Journal’s publication ethics policy.

 Authors and Competing Interests